ABaddlesmere/Better-Time-Addon/README.md

 By default, Better Time is enabled for all players.

-To enable it, run `/trigger btrtime-enable`
+For a player to enable Better Time for themselves, run `/trigger btrtime-enable`

-To disable it, run `/trigger btrtime-disable`
+For a player to disable Better Time for themselves, run `/trigger btrtime-disable`

+> **Note** A player can run these command without any permissions

 ### Clear weather, daytime
 ![Better Time Clear weather, Daytime](https://i.imgur.com/NMSFhoG.png)